petaverse-cloud/pv-docs-site/docs/privacy-policy.md

 # Privacy Policy
 Effective as of November 19, 2025.

-This Privacy Policy outlines how Wagguracy ("Wagguracy," "we," "us," or "our") collects, uses, shares, processes, and protects the information provided by you through our digital assets (linked to this Privacy Policy) when using our products and services.
+This Privacy Policy outlines how WAGGURACY ("WAGGURACY," "we," "us," or "our") collects, uses, shares, processes, and protects the information provided by you through our digital assets (linked to this Privacy Policy) when using our products and services.
 These include our website ("Website"), PHAST 1, and mobile application ("App," collectively referred to as "Services"), as well as information collected through social media, marketing activities, live events, and other activities described in this Privacy Policy.

 We manufacture and sell smart collars using geolocation technology, known as the "PHAST 1" allowing users to track their dogs.
 We collect and use geolocation information to provide you with the tracking services of PHAST 1 and do not sell such information to third parties in any other way.

 We value user privacy and strive to transparently explain how we collect and use personal information.
-This Privacy Policy provides details on how we manage the privacy of the personal information disclosed when using the "Wagguracy" app, connecting devices to the "Wagguracy" app, and utilizing related services.
+This Privacy Policy provides details on how we manage the privacy of the personal information disclosed when using the "WAGGURACY" app, connecting devices to the "WAGGURACY" app, and utilizing related services.
 Please take some time to familiarize yourself with our Privacy Policy, and feel free to contact us if you have any questions or concerns about privacy.

 ## Index
 1. Information Collection